View Article in PDF

 Scientists combine extensive experimental data with computer simulations to understand and assess the safety and performance of refurbished and new components.
 For example, a family of increasingly accurate computer codes predicts the performance of new energetic material formulations, as validated with experiments.
 In addition, accurate simulations help reduce design iterations compared to building and testing prototypes.
 The large number of simulations is also driven by the requirement that the refurbished warhead be compatible with the LRSO missile.

 In all, LEP-affiliated simulations consume about 40 percent of Livermore’s enormous classified supercomputer capacity.
-Sierra, the Laboratory’s next-generation supercomputer, with a peak speed of 125 floating-point operations per second, will play an important role in assessing W80-4 performance and LEP certification.
+Sierra, the Laboratory’s next-generation supercomputer, with a peak speed of 125 petaflops (a petaflop is 1015 floating-point operations per second), will play an important role in assessing performance and LEP certification.

 NIF experiments strengthen the technical foundation of the W80-4 LEP and inform design and material options.
 The most extreme conditions that can be created in a laboratory are in the high-energy-density (HED) regime, where materials often behave in unexpected ways.
 NIF makes it possible to test materials in HED regimes formerly inaccessible to scientists.